peterhinch/micropython-async/gps/README.md

  * Variations in interrupt latency.
  * Inaccuracy in the `ticks_us` timer.
  * Latency in the function used to retrieve the time.
+ * Mean value of the interrupt latency.

 The test program `as_GPS_time.py` has a test `usecs` which aims to assess the first two.
 It repeatedly uses `ticks_us` to measure the time between PPS pulses over a minute then calculates some simple statistics on the result.
+On targets other than a 168MHz Pyboard this offers a way of estimating overheads.

 ## 4.6 Test/demo program as_GPS_time.py